 The Foundation determines the method to be used to appropriate endowment funds for expenditure.
-The Foundation has a policy of appropriating for distribution each year, 4.5% and 5% for the years ended June 30, 2017 and 2016, respectively, of a trailing three-year average of the endowment's total asset value, with the understanding that this spending rate plus inflation will not normally exceed total return/appreciation.
+The Foundation has a policy of appropriating for distribution each year, 4.2% for each of the years ended June 30, 2018 and 2017, of a trailing three-year average of the endowment's total asset value, with the understanding that this spending rate plus inflation will not normally exceed total return/appreciation.
 This average should be moved back six months from the time of current-year calculations for the purpose of spending, with the three year average being that of either calendar or fiscal year as required for the budgetary process.